Assessing Fitness for Duty

 After these forms are filled out, send them to the Occupational Health Program.
 An appointment will be scheduled for the employee, and they will receive an authorization for examination or treatment form which will include the date, time and place of their appointment.
 The employee will take that form to their appointment.

 The provider will assess the employee and fax the completed form back to OHP.
 The EAP counselor will then communicate with you regarding the employee’s return to work.

 To initiate a fitness for duty intervention, contact the EAP at 512-471-3366.
 In the event of an immediate, life-threatening crisis, call 911.
 For non-crisis urgent matters after-hours, call 512-471-3399.

-You may also need to make a referral to Office of Institutional Equity if the employee wants to discuss accommodations covered by the ADAAA.
+You may also need to make a referral to Office for Inclusion and Equity if the employee wants to discuss accommodations covered by the ADAAA.